prnvshrn/FoodWatch/README.md

 # FoodWatch
 This is an android application that details out the nutrition details of food items

-Technologies Used :- Java, JSON, mpAndroidChart, Nutritionix API
+## Technologies Used :-
+Java, JSON, mpAndroidChart, Nutritionix API

+## Instructions :-
 Please note: To run this on your machine add your Nutritionix API credentials to the variables app_id and app_key present in URLFunctions.java file